Earn your DNP online from Duquesne University

 Nursing leadership is about impact.
 Broaden yours.

-With your Doctor of Nursing Practice, you will be able to shape the future of nursing practice.
+With your Doctor of Nursing Practice (DNP) degree, you will be able to shape the future of nursing practice.
 You already translate evidence‑based care into practice and improve health outcomes for diverse populations.
 Now the sum of your experience can position you to transform the future of health care.
-Earn your DNP online from Duquesne University.
+(Please note: any tuition discounts that graduate students receive are not applicable to study abroad courses).

 Duquesne University offers two online DNP tracks: